wikimatze/wikimatze.de/_posts/2013-10-17-browsing-padrinos-codebase-with-ctags-in-vim.md

 ```

 Vim will search for the file named `tags`, starting with the directory of the current file.
-Since padrino is seperated into different parts you want to jump to the parent directory to find the tag files so you have to enable [uppward search](http://vimdoc.sourceforge.net/htmldoc/editing.html#file-searching) with the `;` symbol at the end of the search term
+Since padrino is separated into different parts you want to jump to the parent directory to find the tag files so you have to enable [uppward search](http://vimdoc.sourceforge.net/htmldoc/editing.html#file-searching) with the `;` symbol at the end of the search term

 ```vim